Fred Clarke

 Fred Clifford Clarke (October 3, 1872 – August 14, 1960) was an American Major League Baseball player from 1894 to 1915 and manager from 1897 to 1915.
-A Hall of Famer, Clarke played for and managed both the Louisville Colonels and Pittsburgh Pirates.
+Clarke played for and managed both the Louisville Colonels and Pittsburgh Pirates.
 He was a left fielder and left-handed batter.

 Of the nine pennants in Pittsburgh franchise history, Clarke was the player-manager for four of them.
 He and fellow Hall of Famers Honus Wagner and Vic Willis led Pittsburgh to a victory over Ty Cobb and the Detroit Tigers in the 1909 World Series.
 Clarke batted over .300 in 11 different seasons.
 His 35-game hitting streak in 1895 was the second-longest in Major League history at the time.
 For six years, Clarke held the Major League record for wins by a manager.
+In 1945, Clarke was inducted into the National Baseball Hall of Fame.

 Early life and career

 Fred Clarke was born on a farm near Winterset, Iowa.
 At age two, his family moved as part of a covered wagon caravan from Iowa to Kansas before relocating to Des Moines, Iowa, five years later.
 As a child in Des Moines, Clarke sold newspapers for the Iowa State Register where his boss was future Baseball Hall of Fame member, Ed Barrow.
 In 1892, a professional team in Hastings, Nebraska sent a railroad ticket to Des Moines semiprofessional player Byron McKibbon, but McKibbon backed out and gave the ticket to Clarke instead.
 Clarke impressed the Hastings team and he signed his first professional contract.
 He was in the Southern League at age 21 and played for teams in Montgomery, Alabama, and Savannah, Georgia.

 Clarke was discovered in the minor leagues by Louisville part-owner, Barney Dreyfuss, and joined the Colonels in 1894.
 In his first game, he collected five hits in five at bats which is still a Major League record.
 In his second season, he asserted himself with a batting average of .347, 191 hits and 96 runs, which were all best on the team by far.
 In 1897, Clarke took over managerial duties while only 24 years old.
 As a player, he hit a career-high .390.
 Only the best average of Willie Keeler's career stopped Clarke from winning his only batting title.
 (For many years, Clarke's 1897 average was listed as .406, but further research led most official sources, including MLB.com, to list it at .390.)
 Despite Clarke's excellent hitting and the presence of fellow Hall of Famers Honus Wagner and Rube Waddell, the team struggled for several years.
 While in Louisville, Clarke was teamed up with pitcher Chick Fraser.
 Clarke and Fraser became brothers-in-law when they married sisters.
 When the Colonels folded, Barney Dreyfuss became the owner of the Pittsburgh franchise and tapped Clarke, Wagner, Waddell, Deacon Phillippe, and others to accompany him.